CBS-SI/DST/Database/README.md

 https://www.dst.dk/da/Statistik/dokumentation/Times/Uddannelsesdata/Hoejest-fuldfoerte-uddannelse---status/grundlag

-### `imputeret`
+### `IMPUTERET`

 Code for imputation status of the person's residence permit.
-After a process, residence permit are `imputed` (e.g 1, 20, 99) for immigrant persons who do not have Danish / Nordic citizenship and who are born abroad.
+After a process, residence permit are `IMPUTED` (e.g 1, 20, 99) for immigrant persons who do not have Danish / Nordic citizenship and who are born abroad.

 - '0' From 1997, Immigration Service
 - '1' From 1997, Imputed